 You can also get accessories to keep people away from your blacktop.
 Sawhorses and caution tape can help.
 Even a simple ribbon will suffice so long as it will stop tire tracks and footprints from damaging your work.

 If you need help deciding which sealcoating equipment, sealant or accessories to buy, talk to one of our representatives.
 We are more than happy to provide assistance!

-Whether you are a DIY person or a business owner, sealcoat only in the summer as it yields a fast drying time.
+Whether you are a DIY person or a business owner, apply driveway sealant only in the summer as it yields a fast drying time.
 When the temperature reaches the 70s, it's even possible to drive on your asphalt after 12 hours.

 2. Protect Your Sealcoating

 Watch out for cars that have oil leaks – they can be really damaging to your new asphalt.
-You can address this concern with a degreaser.
+You can address this concern by applying a degreaser.

-3. When to Sealcoat
+3. When it's Time to Apply Sealcoat

 Although you can always ask the previous owners when they last sealed their pavement, it's always better to know the common signs that your asphalt needs a new sealcoat.

-4. Block Traffic to Your Asphalt
+4. Block Traffic to Your Asphalt Driveway

 Keep people away from the freshly sealed asphalt.
 You can put a sign indicating that walking or driving isn't allowed.